What happens if I default on a federal student loan?

 - Credit reporting agencies will be notified, and your credit score may suffer

 You may not receive any additional federal student aid if you are in default on any federal student loan until you have taken steps to bring your federal student loan out of default.
-The Department of Educations Going Back to School guide has more information on this topic.
+The Department of Education’s has more information on this topic.